chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 Pin to Chef 14
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This can be done via the version API:
+This version pinning can be done via the version API:

 .. code-block:: ruby